lokachop/e2utils-lib/README.md

 # e2utils-lib
-simple #include e2 to add cool functions
+simple library with a bunch of helpful and cool functions for e2 just add
+**#include "loka.utillib"**
+to your code to get all these functions

 Read the wiki [here](https://github.com/lokachop/e2utils-lib/wiki)

+coded by lokachop :)